f5devcentral/f5xc-site-query/README.md

     }
   }
   ```
-- Untyped sites do no provide a `kind` key and therefore can not be processed
+- Untyped sites which do no provide a `kind` key and therefore can not be processed
   ```json
   {
     "untyped": [